 Variables can be used in CoyoteScript to dynamically keep track of values and re-use them by specifying the name of the variable.
 Variables can hold a variety of different object types such as text, numbers, lists, and maps.
-There are 2 types of variables in CoyoteScript, script variables and global variables.
+There are 2 types of variables in CoyoteScript, local variables and global variables.

 Local variables are prefixed with a “$” symbol.
 These variables only exist within the scope of a single script execution.
 This means that the value you assign to the variable only exists in the very script that it was created in.
 Trying to get the value assigned to a local variable in any script is not possible from another script.
 Even across different executions of the same script, the value of a variable will not persist and has to be reassigned every time.
 Local variables are excellent for creating temporary variables that are only relevant to the script itself without having to worry about conflicting names.

 A local variable can be created like this: